 - PRP treatments

-PRP was first utilized during an open heart procedure in 1987, and has since found application in a wide variety of medical specialties, including (Sampson, Gerhardt, & Mandelbaum, 2008):
+Platelet rich plasma therapy was first used during an open heart procedure in 1987 and has since found application in a wide variety of medical specialties.
+These include:

 - Sports medicine